jdf-prog/jdf-prog.github.io/_news/2024_06_23_mantisscore.md

 related_posts: false
 ---

-New preprint of [MANTISScore](https://tiger-ai-lab.github.io/MantisScore/) is out!
-Check it out on [arXiv](https://arxiv.org/abs/2406.15252).
+New preprint of [MantisScore](https://arxiv.org/abs/2406.15252) is out!
+Check our [project page](https://tiger-ai-lab.github.io/MantisScore/) for more details.